 Kate Sheppard was the leading light of the New Zealand women’s suffrage movement.
 In recent years her contribution to New Zealand’s identity has been acknowledged on the $10 note and a commemorative stamp.

-Born in Liverpool in 1847, Kate emigrated to Christchurch in her early twenties.
-In 1885 she joined the new Women’s Christian Temperance Union, which advocated women’s suffrage as a means to fight for liquor prohibition.
-For Kate, suffrage quickly became an end in itself.
+Born in Liverpool in 1847, Kate Malcolm migrated to Christchurch in her early twenties and in 1871 married merchant Walter Sheppard.
+In 1885 she joined the new WCTU, which advocated women’s suffrage as a means to fight for liquor prohibition.
+For Kate Sheppard, suffrage quickly became an end in itself.
 Speaking for a new generation, she argued, ‘We are tired of having a “sphere” doled out to us, and of being told that anything outside that sphere is “unwomanly”.’

-In 1893 a 766-foot-long petition was unrolled across the chamber of the House with dramatic effect.
-With 32,000 signatures it was then the largest petition ever presented to Parliament.
+In 1893 Kate Sheppard and her fellow suffragists gathered the signatures of nearly 32,000 women to demonstrate the groundswell of support for their cause.
+A 270-m-long petition – then the largest ever presented to Parliament – was unrolled across the chamber of the House with dramatic effect.
 Despite the opposition of Premier Richard Seddon, the Electoral Act 1893 was passed by both houses of Parliament and became law on 19 September.
 The news took New Zealand by storm and inspired suffrage movements all over the world.

 Kate Sheppard continued to work at home and abroad for women’s rights – from contraception to freedom from the corset.
 She became president of the National Council of Women of New Zealand (NCW) and editor of The White Ribbon, the first newspaper in New Zealand to be owned, managed and published solely by women.
 In 1909 she was elected honorary vice-president of the International Council of Women.